AlexKolch/CryptoMarket/README.md

 # CryptoMarket
  Crypto market platform
+ Receive data about crypto market.
+Look for, sort, add, save, remove coins in your portfolio

  Used in a project:
  The power combine publisher and subscriber and also sink for sync data in entire app
 * SwiftUI
 * Combine
+* CoreData
 * MVVM
 * Networking layer URLSession with dataTaskPublisher